bcgov/citz-imb-common-components/README.md

 ## How to Contribute

 Please note that this project is released with a [Contributor Code of Conduct](Code_of_Conduct.md).
 By participating in this project you agree to abide by its terms.

+### Smart Commits

+This repo is connected to our on-premise JIRA server and utilizes the [Smart Commits](https://bigbrassband.com/git-integration-for-jira/documentation/smart-commits.html) functionality to update tickets.